adi2355/MouthguardMonitor/README.md

-1. **Attribution requirement**: All copies or substantial portions of the Software, in source or binary form, must retain the above copyright notice, this list of conditions, and attribution to the original author (Adi K).
+1. **Attribution requirement**: All copies or substantial portions of the Software, in source or binary form, must retain the above copyright notice, this list of conditions, and attribution to the original author (Aditya Khetarpal).

 2. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.